 2nd – being in a positive mood can benefit some activities more than others.
 That means feeling happy can make us better at certain aspects of our jobs while also making us worse at others.
 Instead of simply assuming that intense happiness will improve everyone’s performance, it’s wise for managers to first consider the types of activities employees are expected to do.
 An emotional climate that’s advantageous for a team of salespeople is often different from one that’s beneficial for a group of accountants.

-And finally 3rd – when organizations convey an expectation that every employee should feel happy at work all the time, they do their workers a disservice.
+3rd – when organizations convey an expectation that every employee should feel happy at work all the time, they do their workers a disservice.
 It’s one thing to promote happiness in the workplace, but another to make it a job requirement.
 Studies show that the more pressure we place on ourselves to feel happy, the less likely we are to succeed.
-And as we’ve seen, negative emotions can occasionally be useful and actually improve performance on certain tasks, particularly ones requiring persistence and attention to detail.
+And as I said earlier, negative emotions can occasionally be useful and actually improve performance on certain tasks, particularly ones requiring persistence and attention to detail.

 The Lessons of Happiness

 Research shows that when we’re happy, we’re better at connecting with others, seeing the big picture, and generating creative ideas.
 That means that if you’re trying to get a group to bond or think flexibly – as in a client meeting or a team brainstorm – elevating people’s mood at the start by using refreshments, good news, or an interactive activity can be a wise approach.
 However, beware of applying the same strategy when your team is tasked with rooting out mistakes or conducting careful analyses.
 Feeling good can lead them to overlook potential threats, undermining their performance.
 Remember, positive emotions can help or hurt depending on the task.
 The trick is to promote a mind-set that benefits the activities you’re about to undertake.